-All state programs would be required to include law enforcement capabilities adequate for successfully implementing that state's cobia regulations.
-The adequacy of a state's enforcement activity would be monitored annually by reports of the ASMFC Law Enforcement Committee to the PRT.
-The first reporting period would cover the period from January 1, 2018 to December 31, 2018.
+All state programs will be required to include law enforcement capabilities adequate for successfully implementing that state's cobia regulations.
+The adequacy of a state's enforcement activity will be monitored annually by reports of the ASMFC Law Enforcement Committee to the PRT.
+The first reporting period will cover the period from January 1, 2018 to December 31, 2018.